Minesweeper (Windows, 1990)

 |Windows 3.1/NT4/2000/WEP||Windows 95/98/ME||Windows XP|

-The game's 32×32 icon was changed for Windows 95, but was reverted (along with the rest of the changed graphics) for Windows 2000...only to change again in Windows XP.
+The game's 32×32 icon was changed for Windows 95, and changed again in Windows XP.

 |Windows 3.1/NT4/2000/WEP||Windows 95/98/ME||Windows XP|

 Minesweeper originally didn't have a unique 16×16 icon.
-The Windows 95 version added one, which was removed in the Windows 2000 version and added again in the XP version.
+The Windows 95 version added one, and it was changed in the XP version.